nxskok/pasias/index.Rmd

 My checklist:

-- bring in the D29 questions
+- I think I have all the D29 questions I want.
+Now to edit them!
-- working on A8 D29
-- look for multiple regression Qs in A6 or wherever
+- look for multiple regression Qs in C32 A6 or wherever
-- *** puts a vertical line across.
+- *** puts a vertical line across in Markdown.
 Put that above and below each question part, somehow.
+(Programmatically?)